-The Fishermans Bend Development Board has been established to guide the planning and development of this landmark project for Melbourne.
+The Fishermans Bend Development Board was established in 2018 and reappointed in October 2020.
+Together they guide the planning and development of this landmark project for Melbourne.
 The Board will guide engagement with the community, advising on precinct plans and major decisions for Fishermans Bend, supporting the growth of healthy, thriving neighbourhoods while creating new jobs.

-The board will be led by Ms Meredith Sussex AM as Chair.
-Ms Sussex is joined by a team of five experts in planning, industry, finance and transport: Ms Cheryl Batagol PSM, Ms Janet Bolitho, Mr Gary Liddle, Mr Martyn Myer AO and Ms Susan Oliver.
+The board is led by Ms Meredith Sussex AM as Chair.
+Ms Sussex is joined by a team of five experts in planning, industry, finance and transport: Ms Cheryl Batagol PSM, Ms Janet Bolitho, Mr Gary Liddle AO, Mr Martyn Myer AO and Ms Susan Oliver AM.

-The Board will ensure the vision for Fishermans Bend is realised through accountability and good decision-making.
+The Board are ensuring the vision for Fishermans Bend is realised through accountability and good decision-making.

-In addition a Mayors’ Forum has been established with the City of Melbourne and the City of Port Phillip, continuing the strong partnerships and collaboration integral to the success of the area.
+In addition, a Mayors’ Forum has been established with the City of Melbourne and the City of Port Phillip, continues the strong partnerships and collaboration integral to the success of the area.

 |Cheryl Batagol has more than 40 years’ experience in the waste management, water and environmental sectors.
 She is Chairperson of the Environment Protection Authority and has a Public Service Medal for service to sustainability.|

 |Gary Liddle AO has more than 40 years experience in the transport sector, including 7 years as CE of VicRoads and then more recently as interim CEO of both PTV and V/Line.
 Gary has held various board positions with key national roads and transport bodies and is currently working with companies using technology and data in the transport sector.|